csmith-project/creduce/INSTALL.md

 On OS X, [Perlbrew](http://perlbrew.pl/) provides an easy and flexible way to get Perl and Perl modules installed

-On FreeBSD 10.4 and 11.2, the prerequisites can be installed like this:
+On FreeBSD 11.2, the prerequisites can be installed like this:

 ```
 sudo pkg install \